Gerald Maurice Clemence: Later career

 In 1958, Clemence was appointed first scientific director of the U.S. Naval Observatory, a post he again addressed with enthusiasm and vigour.
 His own original research necessarily took a lower profile but he continued to publish on relativity, astronomical constants and time measurement, as well as collaborating on two text books.

 However, Clemence's passion for research ultimately led him to relinquish his managerial roles in 1962, and, in 1963 Brouwer found him a post at Yale.
 Here, Clemence continued his work on the perturbation theory of the Earth's orbit but it was interrupted, never to be completed, in 1966 when Brouwer's death demanded that Clemence take over the administration of the department.

 He died in Providence, Rhode Island on November 22, 1974, after an illness of several months.

 Personality

-Clemence was reserved and dignified, conservative in manner and appearance.
-In writing he was concise and accurate.
-He was sincere and forthright with a code of ethics inherited from his parents.
 He was a family man, father of two sons, and always maintained contact with his three brothers and his sister.
 He was a keen, and self-taught, musician, accomplished at violin, piano and organ.
 He was also a keen railfan.